Kaiyrly/eb-1a/1-process/README.md

 and actually during the collection.

-The clerk didn't take my diplomas, supporting letters, or anything else.
+The clerk didn't take my diplomas, supporting letters or anything else.
 She said an officer could ask for them if they wanted to during the interview.
 Then she told me to wait